 - Diary sheets (giving written evidence of problems).

 Legal action will be taken in serious cases of ASB, including domestic violence and racial harassment.
 Legal action can also be taken to deal with less serious problems if all other measures have failed to stop the persistent nuisance.

 In all cases legal action can only be taken if there is enough evidence to prove in Court that nuisance is being caused.
 Legal action could be in the form of:

 - An injunction (a court order to stop certain behaviour);

 - An ASB Order (banning a person from behaving in a specific way);

-- A Demoted Tenancy (reducing a person’s tenancy rights);
+- A Demoted Residency (reducing a person’s residency rights);

 - A Possession Order (eviction);